wzy19840102/OSMGreenBlueSpace/README.md

 # OSMGreenBlueSpace
-Green and blue space play an importtant role in physicial activities and health.
-In this project, we focus on extracting green and bluce space from OpenStreetMap.
+A significant number of literature have shown that green and blue space are very important for physicial activities and health.
+Following this, in this project we focus on extracting green and bluce space from OpenStreetMap.
+The overall goal of this project is to integrate the information of the exposure to green and blue space into pedestrian navigation to facilitate pedestrian navigation.
+In general, all vegetated areas are considered as green space.
+It should be noted that these green areas can be further separated into public and private space as well as urban and rural space.

 Please follow the following steps:

 0) Install Postgresql (https://www.postgresql.org/) and PostGIS (https://postgis.net/)